-- Legitimate shareware and freeware do exist, but Google them if you're not familiar to verify their authenticity.
-See what people are saying. - O Anything published directly from official software sites or the IS&T Software Download page is safe. - O Some very good anti-malware and anti-virus programs are free and safe. - O If in doubt, ask Dan or myself.
+- O Legitimate shareware and freeware do exist, but Google (or Duck Duck Go) them if you're not familiar to verify their authenticity.
+See what people are saying. - O Anything published directly from official software sites or the IS&T Software Download page is safe. - O Some very good anti-malware and anti-virus programs are free and safe. (eg. Malwarebytes, Spybot S&D) - O If in doubt, email shassithelp@mit.edu to ask.
 There are no dumb questions.